mikehearn/nodejvm/README.md

 ```

 Kotlin's type inference combined with GraalJS and the Polyglot infrastructure ensures that you can take the result
 of `eval` and stick it into a normal Kotlin variable most of the time.
+Polyglot casts will be performed automatically.

 If you don't want any return value, use `run` instead of `eval`: